Organizer: Prof. Sung-Ho Bae (TA: Soohyun Lee)

 Seminar Schedule

-Speaker: Dr. Sung-Ho Bae, Assistant Professor, Kyung Hee University
+Speaker: Dr. Sung-Ho Bae, Associate Professor, Kyung Hee University

 Title: Psychophysical Vision Models and Their Applications to Image Processing